Skip to main content

 • You should be forwarded to the instance details page while provisioning is in progress

-• From the details page, you can monitor status and may be able to download the SSH key to access the instance via terminal
+• From the details page, you can monitor status and download the SSH key to access the instance via terminal

 Instances Details View